How does Violence against Children (VAC) intersect with Climate Change (CC)?

 Objective 4: Inform a new research agenda on the intersections of VAC and CC.

-PI: Dr. Simone Datzberger; Co-PI: Dr. Sonja Ayeb-Karlsson; Mentor: Prof. Jenny Parkes; Research Assistant: Lottie Howard-Merrill, External Collaborator: Dr. Eddy J Walakira (Makerere University, Uganda)
+PI: Dr. Simone Datzberger; Co-PI: Dr. Sonja Ayeb-Karlsson; Mentor: Prof. Jenny Parkes; Research Assistant: Lottie Howard-Merrill, External Collaborator: Dr. Steven Kator (University of Nigeria)